Specialty program: Dizziness + Balance / Vestibular Rehab

 Vestibular rehabilitation is a research-based therapy that is proven to be effective for many different dizziness and balance conditions.
 Lifemark is one of the few healthcare providers in Canada to use infrared goggle technology.
 This state-of-the-art technology is available in over 100 clinics across the country and allows certain eye movements to be detected.
 This provides important information about a number of conditions and helps to determine the underlying problem.

 How can vestibular rehabilitation and balance training help me?

 We will help you learn about your condition and develop a customized treatment plan to maximize your body’s ability to reduce or eliminate symptoms.
 This may involve a combination of in-clinic sessions and techniques prescribed for you to work on at home.

-Treatments may include maneuvers to correct vertigo, techniques to help reduce or eliminate symptoms and improve focus while moving, balance training, hands-on treatments, diet, lifestyle and at-home exercises.
+Customized treatment plans may include maneuvers to correct vertigo, hands-on techniques to help reduce or eliminate symptoms with movement, balance training, at-home exercises, and diet and lifestyle modifications.